 I did buy the machine.
-Heres the story I wrote soon after my first laundry experience.
-Hope you get a good laugh reading it as I did when I worte and experienced it.
+Here’s the story I wrote soon after my first laundry experience.
+Hope you get a good laugh reading it as I did when I wrote and experienced it.

 Dominican Wash Machine!

 Well, I did it!
 I bought a Dominican wash machine.
 I never used a semiautomatic before…wash machine that is.
-For those of you who don’t know what this Dominican wash machine looks like…its plastic, light weight, has a place to wash on one side and the other side is a spinner to extract the water out of the clothes.
+For those of you who don’t know what this Dominican wash machine looks like…it is plastic, lightweight, has a place to wash on one side and the other side is a spinner to extract the water out of the clothes.
 I never saw anything like it in USA!

 Getting this thing delivered to my house was not as bad as I thought it would be.
 Using the machine was another story indeed, it was much worse than I ever could have imagined.
 Lucky for me the instructions were in English or I may still be trying to interpret them.
 I had so many dirty clothes I couldn’t wait to use my new machine.